Committee on Theater and Performance Studies

 Audio storytelling insinuates itself into the day-to-day unlike other narrative forms.
 People listen to podcasts while they do the dishes, drive to work, or walk the dog.
 In this hands-on course, we will learn to produce a podcast from idea to final sound mix, and explore the unique opportunities that the podcast form affords the storyteller.
 Students will complete several short audio exercises, and one larger podcast project.

-Instructor(s): S. Geis Terms Offered: Autumn
+Instructor(s): S. Geis Terms Offered: Winter

 Note(s): Attendance at first class session is mandatory.

-Equivalent Course(s): MAAD 23820, TAPS 28320
+Equivalent Course(s): TAPS 28320, MADD 23820

 TAPS 38330.
 Oral History & Podcasting.
 100 Units.